 For readers who need the essential facts fast, here is a summary of the key differences:

-Primary Flame Height | approx. 18 inches | approx. 22 inches |
+| Flame Height | Approx. 18 inches | Approx. 22 inches |

-Air Mixer Valve | built into nozzle top | Required at base of burner |
+| Air Mixer Valve | Not required | Installed beneath the burner |

-Nozzle Visibility | visible just above the media | Less visible flush with media |
+| Nozzle Visibility | Visible just above the media | Less visible flush with media |

-Material Options | Stainless/Brass or All-Brass | 304 Stainless Steel Only |
+| Material | Stainless/Brass or All-Brass | 304 Stainless Steel Only |

 1. Flame Height and Engineering

-• HPC Torpedo Burner: Expected flame height is about 22 inches.
+- HPC Torpedo Burner: Expected flame height is about 22 inches.

-2. Air Mixing: The Key Technical Difference
+2. Air Mixing – The Key Technical Difference

 This section covers the most important installation and aesthetic distinction between the two products: how each burner mixes air and gas.

-Bullet Burners, The Outdoor Plus
+Bullet Burners from The Outdoor Plus

 - No separate air mixer valve is required for either natural gas or propane installations.